Xdecosee/cs2102group31/README.md

 #  FDS Application AY2019/20 Sem 1

 ## IMPORTANT NOTE!
 This FDS application is not meant to be realistic like food delivery apps in real life.
 It is not meant to be secure as well.
-This README and code is availabe at https://github.com/Xdecosee/cs2102group31 for easier readability!
+This README and code is available at https://github.com/Xdecosee/cs2102group31 for easier readability!

 For NUS CS2102 graders, please look at the following sections:
 1. Setting Up Repo